 If you’re getting paid (we’ll get to this), then you’re now a Pro.
 But this is your first job.
 No matter how good you are at photography, you will still be learning on the job.

-Make sure to make the couple clear that you won’t be able to deliver the equivalent quality of work as a first time wedding photographer that an experienced wedding photographer would.
+Make sure to make the couple clear that you won’t be able to deliver the equivalent quality of work that an experienced wedding photographer would.

-That’s not to say the photos will be substandard, but to understand you will still be doing the best you can with the experience you have as a first time wedding photographer.
+That’s not to say the photos will be substandard, but to understand you will still be doing the best you can with the experience you have.

 Once everyone is on the same level of expectation, there shouldn’t be any disappointment.